learnbyexample/Ruby_Scripting/chapters/File_processing.md

 Believe it
 ```

-* having a file handle, like the previous example, allows flexibility to use various File methods as needed
+* having a filehandle, like the previous example, allows flexibility to use various File methods as needed
 * for example, using `readline` to skip some lines and then using `each` to process rest of the lines
     * note that `readline` will require exception handling if end of file (EOF) was already reached
     * you can use `gets` instead if you don't want the exception to be raised